 Engaged Capital Flagship Master Fund, LP ("Engaged Capital Flagship Master Fund"), a fund for whom Engaged Capital, LLC ("Engaged Capital") serves as investment advisor, and a managed account for which Engaged Capital serves as investment adviser (the "Engaged Capital Account"), purchased \$4,496,288 and \$503,712 principal amount of the Exchangeable Notes in the Exchangeable Notes Offering, respectively.
-As of May 15, 2017, funds managed by Engaged Capital beneficially own approximately 11.7% of the Company's common stock (subject to certain blocker provisions in the Exchangeable Notes that may limit conversion to an aggregate of 9.99% of the Company's common stock).
+Based on information contained in an Amendment No. 6 to Schedule 13D filed with the SEC on January 13, 2017 by Engaged Capital and certain affiliates, as of May 15, 2017, funds managed by Engaged Capital beneficially owned approximately 11.7% of the Company's common stock (subject to certain blocker provisions in the Exchangeable Notes that may limit conversion to an aggregate of 9.99% of the Company's common stock).
+Based on information contained in an Amendment No. 9 to Schedule 13D filed with the SEC on November 7, 2017 by Engaged Capital and certain affiliates, funds managed by Engaged Capital ceased to be the beneficial owners of more than five percent of our outstanding shares of common stock as of November 3, 2017.
 In connection with the Exchangeable Notes Offering, the Company also repurchased 347,850 and 52,150 shares of the Company's common stock from Engaged Capital Flagship Master Fund and the Engaged Capital Account, respectively, at an aggregate purchase price of \$2.2 million and \$0.3 million, respectively.